-HR managers should understand why such workplace policies are crucial for HR operations; what they should include; how they should be organized; when they should be updated; who updates them; how often they should be reviewed by management and communicated to employees as well as other stakeholders such as trade unions.
-The new employee doesn't know the rules unless you have policies in place.
+HR managers should understand why such workplace policies are crucial for HR operations; what they should include; how they should organize; when they should update; who updates them; how often management should review HR policies and communicate to employees as well as other stakeholders such as trade unions.
+The new employee doesn't know the rules unless you have HR policies in place.

 It’s always difficult starting your first job with no idea about the company’s culture or expectations of employee behavior.
-To help you avoid any confusion, we have come up with a blog post that lists sample human resources policies to follow in order to ease the onboarding process.
+To help you avoid any confusion, we have come up with a blog post that lists sample HR policies to follow in order to ease the onboarding process.

 1. At-will Employment

-Employment can be terminated at any time, with or without cause and with or without notice.
+Employers can terminate employees at any time, with or without cause and with or without notice.
 This is the policy that puts employees and their organization on the same page.
 Employees should not expect any job security beyond their current moment in time; in addition, they can leave on account of a logical reason.

 2. Breach of Contract

-Employees could be terminated for breaching company policies, such as being late to work without permission or maliciously damaging company property and items belonging to other members of staff.
+Employers can terminate employees for breaching company policies, such as being late to work without permission or damaging company property and items belonging to other members of staff.
 This policy protects employers against unjustified termination claims.

 3. Non-Compete, Confidentiality, and Employment Contracts

-These contracts can be updated annually when necessary, but they will always include clauses preventing disclosure of confidential information related to the business, among other topics such as intellectual property rights issues.
+You can update these contracts when necessary, but always include clauses preventing disclosure of confidential information related to the business, among other topics such as intellectual property rights issues.